Writing tips and ideas for Advanced students

 When we teach writing for Advanced students we are often lack of ideas and tired of typical essays and letters.
-Below I share some tasks you can set for Advanced students to make writing more engaging.
+Below I share some writing tips you can set for Advanced students to make writing more engaging.

 First of all consider the following things about writing tasks: